- Bachelor of Mathematics (Applied Statistics)

 Learn how to look at financial, health, social, biological, agricultural and bioinformatics data to solve real world problems.
 Develop models that will drive policies and help people plan for the future.

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as second among all universities in New South Wales and the ACT for Science and Mathematics.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for undergraduate Science and Mathematics, and as the best in NSW in the Generic Skills and Good Teaching Scale for postgraduate Science and Mathematics.

 Find your why